-- 1. because a variable has a significant regression coefficient, it must influence the response; - 2. because a variable has an insignificant regression coefficient, it must not influence the response; - 3. if the input variables change, we can predict how much the response will change by plugging in to the regression.
+- because a variable has a significant regression coefficient, it must influence the response; - because a variable has an insignificant regression coefficient, it must not influence the response; - 9 In retrospect, it might have been clearer to say "statistically detectable" rather than "statistically significant".

+3. if the input variables change, we can predict how much the response will change by plugging in to the regression.